 |Return Deformation (cm)||0.74 – 1.08||0.80 – 1.08||0.80 – 1.08||0.80 – 1.08|

-Balls are changed during game depending on different court surfaces or terms agreed by officials.
+Balls are changed during the game depending on different court surfaces or terms agreed by officials.

-Balls have numbers printed to differentiate from one group of balls from other .
+Balls have numbers printed to differentiate from one group of balls from others, and to keep identity.

 A lot of peoples like and play tennis.
-So if someone is new then he must choose ball wisely.
-Because it’s not only court that matters of your performance but ball is as well.
-Ball is manufactured by many popular brands of Europe, USA, Thailand, Philippines, Indonesia and China.
+So if someone is new then he must choose the ball wisely.
+Because it’s not the only court that matters of your performance but ball is as well.
+Ball is manufactured by many popular brands of Europe, USA, Thailand, Philippines, Indonesia, and China.

-It’s good for newbie’s to take a fairly slow, non-pressurised & soft ball which will won’t make you surprise in bounce ( i.e. spin, speed, Height).
+It’s good for newbie’s to take a fairly slow, non-pressurized & softball which will make you surprise in bounce ( i.e. spin, speed, Height).
 ITF recommends balls in Stage 3 (red) ball & it’s two sub-categories balls for beginners.

-When it comes to experienced players or for tough, rough and long training sessions, ball with different and professional properties needed such as playing capacity remains intact for max.
-For this purpose no-pressurised having thick rubber & felt layer with hard core is more resistant in almost all common conditions.
+When it comes to experienced players or for tough, rough, and long training sessions, the ball with different and professional properties needed such as playing capacity remains intact for max.
+For this purpose no-pressurized having thick rubber & felt layer with hard core is more resistant in almost all common conditions.

-For this slower balls with different colours have been introduced for different age groups of younger players.
+For this slower balls with different colors have been introduced for different age groups of younger players.
 You may read our article for age group details.